Naturalisation

 Dutch Council for Refugees Visit Website

 The conditions for obtaining Dutch citizenship are to be found in Articles 8 and 9 of the Act on Dutch Citizenship.[1]
-When a holder of an asylum residence permit wants to obtain Dutch citizenship, he or she must have a permanent residence permit.
+When a holder of an asylum residence permit wants to obtain Dutch citizenship, they must have a permanent residence permit.
 There are no different criteria for recognised refugees and those granted subsidiary protection.

 To fulfil the conditions for Dutch citizenship, a beneficiary must: